20

 – slhck

-Feb 22, 2012 at 10:01
+Commented Feb 22, 2012 at 10:01

 • 4

 @slhck I haven't looked at Apple's license, but from Daniel's summary of it, virtualizing OSX on Apple hardware is not against the license.
 I don't see what support from other vendors (or even availability from Apple itself) has to do with Apple's licensing.
 And “illegal in SU moderation terms” is nonsense.
 You might decide that Hackintosh questions are not accepted on SU, that's stupid but your prerogative (you = the SU community); it doesn't make the questions “illegal”.
-Feb 22, 2012 at 12:17
+Commented Feb 22, 2012 at 12:17

 • Not "illegal", but "off topic".
 Anyway, the thing with support from vendors is closely linked to it, since they are not allowed to support these guests.
 VMware once made a mistake when they shipped a version that did so, and they immediately released a "bugfix" that again would only allow OS X 10.7 as a guest.
 Regarding the license, it's specifically stated in 10.7, but not in the ones below.